iiiJenny/job_market_for_media_student/README.md

 * Conclusion:

-1. Media companies with higher salary and rating rankings are generally located in Beijing and Shanghai, so you can give priority to these two cities if you are eager  become a media person.
+1. Media companies with higher salary and rating rankings are generally located in Beijing and Shanghai, so you can give priority to these two cities if you are eager to become a media person.

-2. The salary was not satisfying comparing to other hot industry.
-But if you have dream are eager to enter this industry, stick to your job for around 3 years and the salary will increase change.
-We will also have chance to change your working place with better seniority.
+2. The salary in the field of media was not satisfying comparing to other hot industry.
+But according to our analysis, if you have dream and are eager to enter the media industry, stick to your job for around 3 years and the salary will increase obviously.

 ### Quick pointers to key files

 ### References